tobyfehily/T1A3/README.md

 ## Style guide
 This application follows the [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) (van Rossum, Warsaw & Coghlan 2001).

-While the code adheres to the 79-character limit suggested by the style guide, some f-strings exceed this limit.
+While the code adheres to the 79-character limit suggested by the style guide, some f-strings in functions.py exceed this limit.

 This is still in accordance with the PEP 8 Style Guide.
 As van Rossum, Warsaw and Coghlan explain, under 'A Foolish Consistency is the Hobgoblin of Little Minds' in the style guide, "...know when to be inconsistent – sometimes style guide recommendations just aren't applicable.
 When in doubt, use your best judgment."
 Further, they state that a good reason to ignore a guideline would include "when applying the guideline would make the code less readable, even for someone who is used to reading code that follows this PEP".

-Breaking the f-strings to meet the recoommended 79-character limit would make the code less readable, so I have decided to avoid the "foolish consistency" that is the "hobgoblin of little minds" here and allow this exception.
+Breaking the f-strings to meet the recommended 79-character limit would make the code less readable, especially when it comes to parsing spaces between words, so I have decided to avoid the "foolish consistency" that is the "hobgoblin of little minds" here and allow this exception.

 ## Features
+TBR Manager is an application for tracking and managing your to be read (TBR) book list.

 ### Add books
 The user can add books to the database to keep track of what they want to read.